pedaret973/player-gpt/README.md

 # player-gpt
-player-gpt is a project that meant to play the video games by itself.
+player-gpt is a bot that meant to play the video games by itself.